It was a busy year at TLC Farm - we hosted many happenings this year and look forward to many more in 2025!

 Tu B’shvat Seder with Havurah Shalom

-Ten birthday parties – from thre years old to 37
+Ten birthday parties – from three years old to 37

 A place to Grow